jiang-du/BlazePose-tensorflow/README.md

     For `train_mode = 1`, the tested images will be written in `result` dictionary.

+## Online camera demo

+1. Install yolov4 package using `pip3 install yolov4`.

+2. Finish training on your dataset.

+3. Set `train_mode = 1` and connect to a USB camera.

+4. Run `python3 demo.py`.
+You should allow one or a few person(s) standing in front of the camera.

 ## TODOs

 - [x] Basic code for network model BlazePose.